WindhoverLabs/auto-yamcs/README.md

 - Ubuntu 16.04, 18.04 or 20.04
 - The dependencies of [juicer](https://github.com/WindhoverLabs/juicer/tree/master) are satisfied.
 - The "python3" command launches **python3.6** or higher.
+- [YAMCS>=5.4.0](https://github.com/yamcs/yamcs/releases/tag/yamcs-5.4.0) is installed in `opt/yamcs`.

 ## How To Use It(quick and easy)<a name="how_to_use_it_quick"></a>

- To make this quickstart guide work without any issues, it is highly recommended to have [airliner](https://github.com/WindhoverLabs/airliner.git) built on your system in order to use.
+ To make this quickstart guide work without any issues, it is required having [airliner](https://github.com/WindhoverLabs/airliner.git) built on your system in order to use.
     Once users get through this guide, they should be able to easily use this guide as a template to run `auto-yamcs` on a non-airliner code base.
     `auto-yamcs` should work with any non-airliner code as long as the caveats stated on [juicer's](https://github.com/WindhoverLabs/juicer/tree/master) documentation are taken into consideration.